ashutoshmjain/gita/src/ananta.md

 He suggests to focus on him — that him that is rooted deep in me and you.
 Thus understanding `Hari` is finding him in our own self.
 We do so through narratives that talk about the creative force.
 Thus saints everywhere, in all walks of life, interest themselves in the infinite stories of `Hari` — stories of knowledge and intelligence.
 Discussions of this eternal combo are there in scientific papers as much as they are there in the Godly descriptions of scriptures.

 In essence, this genre of story telling, where intelligent endeavour meets the divine grace of knowledge, to create the next big thing or a tiny improvement - next big shift or a better way to do what we been doing for centuries,  is auspicious.
+In `Vaidik` traditions, `Vishnu` is invoked to start any significant undertaking.
+The mantra from `Garuda Purana` is generally used to invoke `Vishnu` ..

+> Mangalam Bhagvan Vishnu
+>
+> Manglam Garuddhwaza
+>
+> Manglam Pundrikashay
+>
+> Manglay Tano Harih
+>
+> ---
+>
+> `Vishnu is auspicious
+>
+> One whose victory flag flies high, on the back of an Eagle - the king of birds, is auspicious
+>
+> One whose eyes see from above,  like a lotus flower that rises above above the mud, is auspicious.
+>
+> And the one who dispels all illusions is auspicious.

 It is in this spirit, with hands folded, and being aware of the infinite expanse of her creations, I present my humble submission `Mathura` - a historical narrative that investigates the time, and situations when humanity first discovered the "written word" as a medium to preserve knowledge.